drivelling-spinel/VSBCMI/HOWTO/games-howto.md

 ## Part 3 - Games that need VSBCMI16

 Games running in 16-bit protected mode require the 16-bit variant of the driver, `VSBCMI16`.
 This in turn should be run with `HDPMI16I.EXE` extender loaded.

+Good indicator that a game needs `HDPMI16I.EXE` is the presense of files `RTM.EXE` and `DPMI16BI.OVL`.
+In this case the game may also suffer from the "Run time error 200" bug.
+VSBCMI16 offers `/CF8` switch to address this, however a more reliable way of dealing with the problem is patching game executable files using `CTBPPAT`.
+**Please remember to back up the files before attempting any patching.**

 * Tyrian 2000
+* Total Control

-## Part 4 - Game compatibility tips
+## Part 4 - VSBHDA notes

-_NOTE: work is in progress with this section, including the sections that already have some content in them_

-### VSBHDA notes
 _The below is copied from `vsbhda.txt`_

 Here are some programs/games listed that require special actions: